ehmpathy/sql-schema-generator/README.md

 # Overview

 `schema-generator` does two things for us:
-- generates sql for "persisted entities" (both static and updatable) in relational databases
+- generates sql for "persisted entities" (both static and updatable) in relational databases, based on a declaritive definition of entities
   - i.e., it generates the following resources:
     - entity static table
     - entity version table (if updatable properties exist, for an insert-only / event-driven design, per temporal database design)